The Last Spritz

 Wood Sage & Sea Salt is the best non-tropical beach fragrance we can point to.
 Instead of chasing coconut and lime, it renders a completely different kind of coast — salt on weathered wood, sage growing above a dune, the gray-blue-green palette of a northern shoreline.
 If your idea of 'the beach' is Cape Cod, Cornwall, Tofino, or Big Sur, this is the bottle.

-It's Jo Malone, which means it's designed to layer and to read quietly.
-Projection is soft, longevity is moderate (4–5 hours), and it's genuinely unisex in a way most 'unisex' colognes only pretend to be.
-Spraying it for someone else to smell doesn't quite work — this is a close-range, turn-your-head-and-catch-it fragrance.
+It's Jo Malone, which means it's designed to layer.
+Projection is moderate, longevity sits around 6–7 hours, and it's genuinely unisex in a way most 'unisex' colognes only pretend to be.
+It rewards anyone close enough to catch it — not a room-filler, but not a whisper either.

-At $80–$150 it's not budget, but it's a bottle that rewards ownership over time.
+At $80–$125 it is fully premium territory, but it's a bottle that rewards ownership over time.
 Every time you wear it near water it gets more accurate.
+See the full breakdown.

 Bvlgari Aqva Pour Homme EDT